micahives/ReadME-Generator/README.md

 # ReadME-Generator

 ## Description
 This is a CLI app for generating README.md files through the command line.
-Built with JavaScript, including Node.js, NPM Inquirer and NPM fs.
+Built with JavaScript, featuring Node.js, NPM Inquirer and NPM fs.

 ### Features
 * Dynamically generates professional-looking README.md files through the command line.